Common Lisp the Language, 2nd Edition

 of slots corresponding to keyword parameters is performed in the same

-parameters.
+manner as for &optional parameters.
 A variant of the

 example shown above illustrates this: